ThomWright/ThomWright.github.io/_failure-patterns/idempotency-key.md

 ## Solution

-Send a unique value, called an idempotency key, along with the request.
-This same value is sent with any retries, so the server can identify which requests are the same.
+Require clients send a unique value, called an idempotency key, along with the request.
+This same value is should be sent with any retries, so the server can identify which requests are the same.
+Store this value in the database.
+If the value already exists, the request is a retry.